ohinai/pas/README.rst

 The code is still in early development.
 The current solutions available are:

-* The Buckley-Leverett solution for water-flooding problems.
+* The Buckley-Leverett solution for two-phase water-flooding problems.
 * The Cinco-Ley Meng solution for finite conductivity fracture problem.
-* One of the Thambynagam analytical solution to the diffusion problem over a bounded square domain.
+* The Thambynagam analytical solution to the diffusion problem over a bounded square domain.

 The best way to get the code right now is to clone the git repo and run the setup utility: